skillrepos/codeium-basics/labs.md

 ![Reopening the file](./images/codeium-57.png?raw=true "Reopening the file")

-5. Let's see if we get any different results if we provide Copilot additional context.
+5. Let's see if we get any different results if we provide Codeium additional context.
 Open the file create-tables.sql in the editor from the GitHub repository.
 (You can either select and open it from the file list or use the command below from the terminal.)
 Scroll through it and take a quick look at the contents.

 ```
 code create-tables.sql